ultimate271/notes/book/Dragon/The Dragon and the King.md

 came to their knees as if already praying before some imaginary alter that would fit so perfectly if it were there.

+## They consider this clearing in comparison to their others, and determine that this is the correct spot
 As the people began to investigate the clearing, they became more convinced that they had arrived at their desired destination.
 There were a few other clearings that they had felt could perhaps be their stopping point, but those